What Ever Happened To These NFL Quarterbacks?

 Bulger, sadly, was never able to live up to his contract.
-Numerous injuries and changes to the coaching staff derailed his once-promising career.
+Numerous injuries and changes to the Rams’ coaching staff derailed his once-promising career.
 After nine years in St. Louis, Bulger signed for one year with Baltimore as a backup, never taking the field.
 He threw for 22,814 yards over 96 career games with 122 touchdowns.

 Since his retirement from the NFL after the 2010 season, Bulger has moved to Southeast Missouri, where he lives on a sprawling farm with his wife and children.
 He’s taken a liking to maintaining the farm on a day-to-day basis and founded the Marc Bulger Foundation, a non-profit that distributes money to organizations helping veterans and children alike.